fjvallarino/monomer/docs/tutorials/01-basics.md

 We'll explore these components next.

+### Notes

-**Note**: the code in this tutorial matches the one in `monomer-starter` and it is also the same as in this package's `Tutorial01_Basics.hs`.
+The code in this tutorial matches the one in `monomer-starter` and it is also the same as in this package's `Tutorial01_Basics.hs`.
 Next tutorials will have their own files matching the tutorial number; you can just copy the code over to your project for testing.

+In general, you will want to have your type definitions in a separate file.
+For the tutorials they are together with the code so it's simpler to copy and paste into your starter application.

 ## The model